sandeep-ghosh/Coursera-MachineLearning-AndrewNG-Assignments/README.md

 # Coursera-MachineLearning-AndrewNG-Assignments
-Programming assignments of Machine Learning course by AndrewNG in Coursera
+Programming assignments of Machine Learning course by AndrewNG in Coursera.
+All of them are vectorized.